-Legally-specified reporters must provide an immediate verbal report to law enforcement and within 72 hours must provide a written report.
+Legally-specified reporters must provide an immediate verbal report to law February 2018 185 | P a g e enforcement and within 72 hours must provide a written report.
 Individual criminal penalties may result from failure to make a required report.
 Contact information for making a report to law enforcement authorities is provided in the appendix to this policy.

 CSB and SJU faculty and staff who travel to different parts of the country and world should know that different states and different countries have different laws with respect to reporting suspected abuse.
 Faculty and staff are responsible for inquiring into and knowing reporting requirements, as applicable.